Language Models Are Greedy Reasoners: A Systematic Formal Analysis of Chain-of-Thought

-Evidently, the model's reasoning is heavily reliant on real-world knowledge, and this may be a problem for generalizability: such as when applying LLMs to novel scenarios or to scenarios that are not well-represented in the training data.
+Evidently, the model's reasoning is heavily reliant on real-world knowledge, and this may be a problem for generalizability, such as when applying LLMs to novel scenarios or to settings that are not well-represented in the training data.

 \paragraph{Longer proofs are still challenging.} We investigate the extent to which reasoning ability is affected by the number of hops in the proof.
-We also see from figure \ref{fig:textdavinci002_proof_accuracy} that the model handles 1- and 3-hop examples quite accurately but struggles with 5-hop top-down examples, with accuracy falling to chance.
-So while it is able to perform reasoning to an extent, its ability becomes more limited as the number of hops increases.
+We see from figure \ref{fig:textdavinci002_proof_accuracy} that the model handles 1- and 3-hop examples quite well but struggles with 5-hop top-down examples, with accuracy falling to chance.
+So while it is able to perform reasoning to an extent, it is more limited as the number of hops increases.

-\paragraph{Sentence ordering affects reasoning.} We also tested how reasoning ability is affected by the ordering of the context sentences.
-We notice in figure \ref{fig:textdavinci002_proof_accuracy} that as the number of hops increases, the model becomes sensitive to the ordering of the sentences (top-down vs bottom-up traversal of the ontology).
+\paragraph{Traversal direction affects reasoning.} We also tested how reasoning ability is affected by the traversal direction of the ontology.
+We notice in figure \ref{fig:textdavinci002_proof_accuracy} that as the number of hops increases, the model becomes sensitive to the traversal direction of the ontology (top-down vs bottom-up).
 This may be due to the fact that the order of the gold proof steps mirrors the bottom-up traversal, and is the reverse of the top-down traversal.
 Thus, the task may be made more difficult for language models if the context sentences are ordered top-down.